TateCharboneau/NoSQL-Database/README.md

-﻿# Redis-From-Scratch
+﻿# NoSQL-Database

 ## Project Overview
-This project is a simplified Redis-like in-memory key-value store implemented in C++ with a Python client for interaction.
+This project is a simplified NoSQL in-memory key-value store implemented in C++ with a Python client for interaction.
 It supports basic operations like `SET`, `GET`, and `DEL`, with data persistence to a file.
 The server handles multiple client connections using multithreading.

 ## Features
 - **Basic Commands:**